Constant Throat Clearing: Causes and Solutions

 And now there is scientific evidence that brain inflammation may be linked to persistent throat clearing and/or coughing.

 In a 2020 observational study published in the European Respiratory Journal, researchers discuss the evidence that the inflammation seen in chronic cough may involve neuroinflammation.
-That’s because studies suggests that neuroinflammation is created by glial cells of the nervous system, cells that may also play a role in chronic pain.
+That’s because studies suggest that neuroinflammation is created by glial cells of the nervous system, cells that may also play a role in chronic pain.
 (Chronic pain and cough share a similar manner of development.)
 8

 And chronic cough, of course, also leads to chronic and persistent throat clearing.